 Creating positive change for children, families and communities

 The Quantum Energy Partners Hurricane Harvey Relief Fund and the Quantum Energy Partners Hurricane Harvey Employee Assistance Fund were established to provide disaster relief and support for various Houston families, communities, and Quantum employees affected by Hurricane Harvey.
-Quantum, its employees and its friends contributed more than $1.5 million to these funds.
+Quantum, its employees and its friends contributed more than $1.5 million to these efforts.

 The Relief Fund provided grants to the 12 Houston nonprofit organizations listed below.
 Combined, this group of organizations helped rebuild community infrastructure, met immediate relief needs as well as provided temporary income for those who were unable to work, lost vehicles, and required home repairs.
 The Employee Assistance Fund provided relief and rebuilding assistance to those Quantum employees most impacted by Hurricane Harvey.

 Thank you to everyone who contributed to the Quantum Relief Fund – your support provided meaningful assistance to Houstonians as the city worked toward recovery.